-If undertaking a placement, it is your responsibility to find a work placement, however, the Industry Engagement and Placements Team can help prepare and support you and will advertise relevant placements.
-If you are interested in undertaking a work placement, or other work-based opportunities that may be available to you and your course, contact the Industry Engagement and Placements team.
+There are a variety of opportunities to undertake work-based learning and placements either during or as part of your studies.
+Many courses may also be taken as a four-year variant to include a placement year.
+If undertaking a placement year, it is your responsibility to find a work placement, however, the Industry Engagement and Placements Team can help prepare and support you and will advertise relevant placements.
+If you are interested in undertaking a placement year, or other work-based opportunities that may be available to you and your course, contact the Industry Engagement and Placements team.
 If you have a Student visa, please be aware that the Immigration Rules restrict the length of placements and the type of work you can do.